Editor’s Note: This guide was updated in June 2020 to reflect product changes.

 But one of the most powerful features of Drift is the ability for you to proactively reach out to people – whether a sales rep wants to trigger a message to a lead who has just visited your pricing page for the third time.

-In Drift, these targeted types of messages are found under the Playbooks section of the dashboard.
-You can choose from Get More Sales Meetings, Get More Leads, Engage Your Visitors, Outbound Prospecting, and Send an Email:
+In Drift, these targeted types of messages, or bots, are found under the Playbooks section of the dashboard.
+You can choose from Homepage, Pricing Page, Skip the Form and many more.

-We just walked through a few examples of how you can use Drift, and I just wanted to wrap up this guide with a final thought on the state of sales and marketing — which is something we’ve been talking about a lot at Drift lately.
+We just walked through a few examples of how you can use Drift, and I just wanted to wrap up this guide with a final thought on the state of conversational marketing – which is something we’ve been talking about a lot at Drift lately.

 See, traditional sales and marketing work something like this: